Wireless Infrastructure — it starts with WIRELESS SECURITY

-Wireless networking is quickly becoming a defacto standard in the enterprise, streamlining business processes to deliver increased productivity, reduced costs and increased profitability.
-Security has remained one of the largest issues as companies struggle with how to ensure that data is protected during transmission and the network itself is secure.
-Wi-Fi Protected Access (WPA ) offered an interim security solution, but was not without constraints that resulted in increased security risks.
+Wireless networking is quickly becoming a defacto standard in the enterprise, streamlining business processes to deliver increased productivity, reduced costs, and increased profitability.
+Wireless security has remained one of the largest issues as companies struggle with how to ensure that data is protected during transmission and the network itself is secure.
+Wi-Fi Protected Access (WPA ) offered an interim security solution but was not without constraints that resulted in increased security risks.
 The new WPA2 (802.11i) standards eliminate these vulnerabilities and offer truly robust security for wireless networks.

 Corporations are increasingly being asked to allow wireless network access to increase business productivity, and corporate security officers must provide assurance that corporate data is protected, security risks are mitigated and regulatory compliance is achieved.
 Let’s look at:

 - The risks of wireless insecurity

 - The progression of security standards and capabilities pertaining to Wi-Fi security

 - How the 802.11i standard provides robust security for demanding wireless environments

 Risks Of Wireless Insecurity

 The advent of wireless computing and the massive processing power available within portable devices provides organizations with an unprecedented ability to provide flexible computing services on-demand to enable business initiatives.
 While functionality is being rapidly adopted, the process complicates the ability of IT departments to control their own Intranets and enforce their own standards.
 Where the high-performance computers of yesterday required a dedicated room and special environmental controls, today’s computers arrive via a visitor’s pocket or traveling employee’s notebook, and require no hard-wired connections to reach the corporate Intranet.